leadgtr7/Buildbotics_Step_And_Direction_Board/README.md

 This board has been tested with the CL57Y closed loop stepper driver (https://www.omc-stepperonline.com/closed-loop-stepper-driver/y-series-closed-loop-stepper-driver-0-7-0a-24-50vdc-for-nema-17-23-24-stepper-motor.html).

-I suspect that it will work with most drivers that have a minimum pulse width of 2.5uS even though the buildbotics control has a puse width of 2 uS it just seems to work.
+I suspect that it will work with most drivers that have a minimum pulse width of 2.5uS even though the buildbotics control has a pulse width of 2 uS it just seems to work.

 This board involves some small surface mount components (SOIC-8) so soldering skills are a must!